 New facial recognition app promises to solve crimes, but critics say it means end of privacy

-The lawsuit was filed by two individuals from Illinois who claim the company behind the technology, Clearview AI, illegally took photos from their social media profiles and stored their biometrics – in this case, scans of their facial geometry – in a database.
+The lawsuit was filed by two people from Illinois who claim the company behind the technology, Clearview AI, illegally took photos from their social media profiles and stored their biometrics – in this case, scans of their facial geometry – in a database.
 The plaintiffs say this violates Illinois’ Biometric Information Privacy Act.

 ACTIVISTS DEMAND FACIAL RECOGNITION BAN FOR LAW ENFORCEMENT IN MAJOR NEW PUSH